Meet Joshua Alexander, Seattle Voiceover Artist & Voice Actor!

 My voiceover artist roots began at a marketing company in Seattle, where I sold PSAs to businesses, and voiced those spots on the radio.
 I remember saying "this is pretty cool," and the rest was history, because I found my calling.

 Truth be told, I'm actually a former traveling singer/speaker/performer, and have received airplay on KCMS 105.3FM in Seattle.
 I love my wife and two boys, and love Jesus.
 I live a life of deep gratitude and joy, because I'm content and found my calling.
 I'm a big fan of Superman, in case that wasn't clear already.
+And Lord of the Rings.
 Oh yeah...and I'm deathly afraid of spiders.
 No really.
 Deathly.
 Don't judge me.

 I have done radio broadcasting, PSAs, and video production incorporating voice acting work in a career serving clients all over the world.
 I've also done jingles, because I used to be a singer.
 I have a storied career from the comfort of my home, and I truly love what I do.
 I live to serve, because being chosen is very important to me.
 I audition like a superhero, and the numbers show it.

 Many clients have chosen me to tell their story because they trust me: Nutrisystem, Uber, Cadillac, Enterprise Rent-a-Car, Green Dot Bank, Zillow, Wrangler, Microsoft, Amazon, John Deere, Sears, 4Ocean, and Michelob, among others.
 Allow me to help tell yours, because you need a brand ambassador.
 But more importantly, you need a brand ambassador that you can trust, and I will quickly earn your trust.
 Check out my Clients page, and those who have trusted me thus far.